The Rocky Horror Show: Second London (West End) production

 The Rocky Horror Show transferred to the 820-seat Comedy Theatre on Panton Street in the West End, running from 6 April 1979 until 13 September 1980, closing the play's initial run of 2,960 performances.
 After occasional productions in the early 1980s, the play was revived for the Theatre Royal, Hanley tour in 1984 and still is performed regularly in the UK.

 The Haymarket Production, Leicester

 On Wednesday 8 August 1979 The Haymarket Production of The Rocky Horror Show, presented in association with Cameron Mackintosh and Michael White, began a month-long run at the Leicester Haymarket Theatre.
 After its Haymarket run followed a major national tour to Wolverhampton, Norwich, Leeds, Bristol, Newcastle, Birmingham, Brighton, York, Lincoln, Southsea, Oxford, and ending at Cork, Ireland in December 1979.

 The lead part of Frank-N-Furter was played by Daniel Abineri.
 Others in the cast included Claire Lewis as Magenta/Usherette, Amanda Redman as Janet Weiss, Terence Hillyer as Brad Majors, Nicholas Courtney as Narrator, Brett Forrest as Riff Raff, Dee Robillard as Columbia, Gary Martin as Rocky, Trevor Byfield as Eddie/Dr. Scott, Nicola Blackman, Martyn Boydon, Michael Kirk and Sarah Payne.

+St. Louis production (1985)

+In January 1985, a regional production of The Rocky Horror Show opened at the Westport Playhouse in St. Louis, Missouri.
+Produced by Wesley Van Tassel and directed by Fred Goodson, the show featured punk-rock singer Wendy O. Williams (of the Plasmatics) as Magenta.

+The cast also included Jeffrey Griglak (Frank N. Furter), Austin Murphy (Brad), Terri Sorenson (Janet), James Killion (Riff-Raff), Peggy Taphorn (Columbia), Lee Raines (Rocky), Scott Harlan (Eddie/Dr. Scott) and James Paul (Narrator).
+Mounted on a thrust configuration, the production was budgeted at about US$200,000.

+The show opened January 25, 1985, and was praised by local critics; Joe Pollack of the St. Louis Post-Dispatch called it "one of the finest productions in the theater’s history," highlighting Fred Goodson’s direction, the ensemble’s vocal performances, and the interactive audience participation.
+Originally booked for six weeks, the engagement was extended, with reports noting it set a weekly box-office record for the Playhouse; the run concluded on March 17, 1985.